Meet Dr. Gerry

 Dr. Oades-Sese was the founder and director of the Research Lab for Resilience and Early Childhood Development.
 Her research consisted of identifying protective factors that foster resilience in culturally and linguistically diverse civilian and military children and developing resilience-based interventions.
 Her projects include:

-The Sesame Street Resilience Project (2013-present) examines the effectiveness of a Sesame Street resilience enhancing intervention for young children.
+The Sesame Street Resilience Project (2013-2021) examines the effectiveness of a Sesame Street resilience enhancing intervention for young children.
 The project includes the following:

 - School-based intervention to build resilience in over 3000 young civilian and military-related children

 - Divorce intervention to build resilience in 160 families with young children